asg017/os-club-constitution/CONSTITUTION.md

 ## Article VII.
 Section 4.
 In Case of Handling of Hazardous Chemicals, Material, Equipment, and/or Machinery

-[Name of the organization] at UCSD recognizes that all student organization activities must be conducted safely, in accordance with all applicable federal, state and local laws.
-Additionally, [Name of the organization] at UCSD will abide by UC San Diego requirements for students in labs, including policies for minors in UC laboratories, and ensure members receive safety training regarding the use of chemicals and/or machinery before entering the lab.
+Open Source at UCSD recognizes that all student organization activities must be conducted safely, in accordance with all applicable federal, state and local laws.
+Additionally, Open Source at UCSD will abide by UC San Diego requirements for students in labs, including policies for minors in UC laboratories, and ensure members receive safety training regarding the use of chemicals and/or machinery before entering the lab.
 Members must follow any best practices and lab safety protocols for the use of such chemicals, research equipment or machinery, including the appropriate use of Personal Protective Equipment, and should work under close supervision of those trained in the handling of chemicals/use of research equipment or machinery.

 ```
 Further articles, if applicable: